Any season can pose a risk of water damage. But winter water damage can catch you by surprise if you don’t take proper precautions.

 Watch for Heavy and Melting Snow

 Heavy snow on your roof can potentially cause structural damage.
-If you have more than 6 inches of snow on your roof, you’ll need to remove the snow to clear off some of the top layer.
+If you have more than six inches of snow on your roof, you’ll need to remove some of the snow to reduce the load.

 Likewise, if you have heavy snowfall that starts to melt rapidly, it could leak into your basement.
 Before winter storms hit, seal up any cracks and crevices in the foundation to prevent leaks.
 Then, when the storm passes, shovel the snow away from your home's foundation.